 Read the blog

-- Delivery model: what is the solution and associated service, how they will be packaged and delivered?
+- Delivery model: What is the proposed solution and associated service?
+How will they be packaged and delivered?

-- Engagement model: how will the team engage with the business and IT stakeholders to deliver the solution?
+- Engagement model: How will the team engage with business and IT stakeholders to deliver the solution?

-- Commercial model: how much is the solution proposed for and will be the total cost of ownership, and how products and services are commercially bundled?
+- Commercial model: How much will the solution cost, and what will be the total cost of ownership?
+How are products and services commercially bundled?